ryanelandt/path_planning_with_charging/readme.md

 ## Exact battery levels (Optimal Graph)

 This path planning problem is structured in such a way that only certain city-specific battery levels can be present in the optimal solution.
-By constructing a graph that contains only these battery levels using the algorithm described below, the optimal solution is gauranteed.
+By constructing a graph that contains only these battery levels using the algorithm described below, the optimal solution is guaranteed.

 **Optimal graph construction algorithm:**
 The plane's flight time on a full battery is $t_{max}$.